-Podiatric surgeons in Australia must be able to work effectively with people from various cultures, that may differ from their own.
-Culture may include, but is not limited to, age, gender, sexual orientation, race, socio-economic status (including occupation), religion, physical, mental or other impairments, ethnicity and health service culture.
+Podiatrists must be able to work effectively with people from various cultures, that may differ from their own.
+Culture may include, but is not limited to, age, gender, sexual orientation, race, socioeconomic status (including occupation), religion, physical, mental or other impairments, ethnicity and health service culture.
 A holistic, patient and family-centred approach to practice requires cultural competence.

-All health practitioners in Australia, including podiatric surgeons, need a working knowledge of factors that contribute to and influence the health and wellbeing of Aboriginal and Torres Strait Islander Peoples.
+All health practitioners in Australia need a working knowledge of factors that contribute to and influence the health and wellbeing of Aboriginal and Torres Strait Islander Peoples.
 These factors include history, spirituality and relationship to land, and other social determinants of health in Aboriginal and Torres Strait Islander communities.